-As of March 31, 2021, historical net tangible book value (deficit) was \$(190.8) million, or \$(8.27) per share.
-Our pro forma net tangible book value was \$102.0 million, or \$1.12 per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and the carrying value of our convertible preferred stock and our redeemable convertible preferred stock, which are not included in stockholders' deficit, and divided by the total number of shares of our common stock outstanding as of March 31, 2021, after giving effect to (i) the automatic conversion of all outstanding shares of our preferred stock into in aggregate of 62,031,939 shares of our common stock and 5,988,378 shares of our non-voting common stock, (ii) the reclassification of the preferred stock warrant liability to additional paid-in capital in connection with the conversion of the outstanding warrants to purchase shares of preferred stock into warrants to purchase shares of our common stock, and (iii) the filing and effectiveness of our restated certificate of incorporation.
+As of December 31, 2020, historical net tangible book value (deficit) was \$ million, or \$ per share.
+Our pro forma net tangible book value was \$ million, or \$ per share of common stock.
+Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2020, after giving effect to (i) the issuance of 857,312 shares of Series F preferred stock for net cash proceeds of \$59.7 million in February 2021, (ii) the automatic conversion of all outstanding shares of our preferred stock, which includes our Series F preferred stock issued in February 2021, into in aggregate of shares of our common stock, (iii) the reclassification of the preferred stock warrant liability to additional paid-in capital in connection with the conversion of the outstanding warrants to purchase shares of preferred stock into warrants to purchase shares of common stock, and (iv) the filing and effectiveness of our restated certificate of incorporation.

-After giving effect to (i) the pro forma adjustments set forth above and (ii) our sale in this offering of shares of our common stock, at the initial public offering price of \$24.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$332.9 million, or \$3.28 per share.
-This represents an immediate increase in pro forma net tangible book value of \$2.16 per share to our existing stockholders and an immediate dilution of \$20.72 per share to investors purchasing common stock in this offering at the initial public offering price.
+After giving effect to (i) the pro forma adjustments set forth above and (ii) our sale in this offering of shares of our common stock, at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of December 31, 2020 would have been \$ million, or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors purchasing common stock in this offering at the assumed initial public offering price.